Benefits of Dance Classes for Young Children

 Preschool children particularly learn through physical and sensory experiences, but learning the art of dance helps them also develop a wider knowledge, skill, and understanding.
 The health aspects are obvious to see, but through dance, children develop enhanced physical, emotional and social development.

-Physical Benefits of Dance
+Physical Benefits of A Dance Class

 Dancing is a highly physical activity, and children that dance regularly will see significant improvements in their overall physical health.
 It helps children develop their strength and stamina by improving co-ordination, flexibility and range of motion throughout the whole body.
 Dance movement can also increase balance, co-ordination, muscle-tone and cardiovascular health.

-Emotional Benefits of Dance
+Emotional Benefits of A Dance Class

 Dancing helps children become more aware of themselves and express their emotions.
 It begins to give them a better sense of their bodies, builds their self-esteem and confidence, and ultimately fosters a more positive attitude and exploration of their own self-expression.
 Dance classes are a great place where children’s thoughts, feelings and ideas can be communicated in a non-verbal way.

-Social Benefits of Dance
+Social Benefits of A Dance Class

 Dance classes are great places to build interactions and social bonds with both adults and other children.
 They can also help improve social skills, teamwork, co-operation and trust.
 They are places where children grow up together, and become friends for life.

-Benefits of Dance for Preschool & Toddlers
+Benefits of A Dance Class Dance for Preschool & Toddlers

 There is no right age to begin to dance – in fact if they can move, they can dance, and they are old enough.
 The sooner children they start dancing, the sooner they start to feel the benefits.
 Since birth, your baby has been on the move, making sense of their world with movement, even before they learnt to walk.
 The key is to keep dance education fun and creative, which will aid their development from toddlers to preschoolers.